 1. Find what you are passionate about!

-People who are genuinely passionate about the things then they are known to be the most successful startups owners.
+People who are genuinely passionate about the things then they are known to be the most successful startups’ owners.
 So, what is actually that thing which is making them move forward?
-That is passion which lay the foundation of the background of Start-ups and it brings knowledge to build it up.
+That is a passion that lay the foundation of the background of Start-ups and it brings knowledge to build it up.

 2. Know and understand your market.